HaxeLocalizeJP/HaxeManual/md/manual/dictionary.md

 ##### Type path
 The (dot-)path to a type consists of the package, the module name and the type name.
 Its general form is `pack1.pack2.packN.ModuleName.TypeName`.

-<a name="define-underlying-type" class="anch"></a>

-##### Underlying Type
-The underlying type of an abstract is the type which is used to represent said abstract at runtime.
-It is usually a concrete (i.e. non-abstract) type but could be another abstract type as well.

 <a name="define-unification" class="anch"></a>

 ##### Unification